-5.1 Tier 0 Support applies to Laminar Hub users who do not exceed the free monthly hit limit.
-Support for users in this tier is provided on a reasonable endevours basis - Snowflake will respond to queries raised via firstname.lastname@example.org inside UK office hours (9am-5pm GMT/BST, Monday - Friday).
+5.1 Tier 0 Support applies to Laminar Data Hub users who are in the 14 day free trial period.
+Support for users in this tier is provided on a reasonable endevours basis - Snowflake will respond to queries raised via email@example.com inside UK office hours (9am-5pm GMT/BST, Monday - Friday).

 5.2 Tier I Support and Service Availability across all APIs shall be 99.9% within UK working hours (9am-5pm GMT/BST).
 Tier I Support is included in all paid subscription levels.

 5.3 Tier II Support is available by request and attracts an additional monthly charge, Tier II Support is available 24/7/365 on-call.

 5.5 The customer support portal https://developer.laminardata.aero shall be available for the Developer to manage keys, raise support tickets, edit contact details, edit billing information and monitor key usage across APIs.